 Last Updated on

-An adult woman has mucous discharge at various stages.
-It is this mucus that provides a safe path for the sperm.
+An adult woman has mucus discharge at various stages of her life.
+It is this mucus that provides a safe path for the sperm to fertilise the eggs.
 A mucus plug in pregnancy plays an important role in the protection of the baby and can also act as an indicator of labour.
+Here’s what you should know about losing the mucus plug during pregnancy.

 What is a Mucus Plug?

 During ovulation or the fertile period, the mucus discharge becomes thick due to high oestrogen levels and protects the uterus from bacteria and pathogens.
-If ovulation does not take place, the accumulated discharge is removed during mensuration.
-However, when fertilization occurs, the mucus plug (operculum) is formed.
+When fertilisation occurs, the mucus plug (operculum) is formed.
 It serves as an extra layer of protection for the uterus and foetus during the entire length of the pregnancy.

-Just before giving birth to a baby, the mother goes into the labour.
+Just before giving birth to a baby, the mother goes into labour.
 This means that her body prepares for birthing.
-The cervix dilates, and this causes the accumulated mucous or mucus plug to get dislodged.
+The cervix dilates, and this causes the mucus plug to get dislodged.
 This is the first sign that you will shortly go into labour.
 So, you needn’t be worried, as losing the mucus plug is an entirely normal process.
-In fact, it is a good sign of the progression of pregnancy and an alert for the mother to get prepared for delivery.
+In fact, it is a good sign of the progression of pregnancy and an alert for the mother to be prepared for delivery.

 What Does it Look Like?

 The mucus plug is a thick gelatinous discharge from the vagina.
 During pregnancy, the colour of mucus plug can be white, red, or brown.
 Sometimes tiny blood vessels rupture when the plug is dislodged.
 In this case, the discharge could be a little pinkish.
-However, most women have a creamy white mucous discharge during pregnancy, which is called leucorrhea.
-This is due to the increased mucous formed and discharged from the cervix due to higher estrogen levels in pregnancy.
+However, most women have creamy white mucus discharge during pregnancy, which is called leucorrhea.
+This is due to the increased mucus formed and discharged from the cervix due to higher estrogen levels in pregnancy.

 When Does Mucus Plug Come Out?